brycie-boy/The_Cosmos/✏️ Journal/Budget Plan.md

 	 - Stocks: %60
 - Left over money from here would would either:
 	- save up for wants
-	- Just go into savings and investments if I don’t have anything in my shopping list
+	- Just go into investments if I don’t have anything in my shopping list